 Further reading – Asian financial crisis of 1997

 Other types of economic instability

 Labour Unrest.
-Large scale strikes can cause lost output and shortage of key public services. (e.g. Winter of discontent in 1970s)
+Large-scale strikes can cause lost output and a shortage of key public services. (e.g. The Winter of discontent in the 1970s)

 Banking system.
 When banking system ran out of credit and there was a fall in interbank lending, many realised how reliant on the banking sector the economy was.